bochaco/pact-mock-reactive/README.md

 ## Interactions for multiple consumer-provider pairs

 As mentioned above, this Pact mock service can be used as a standalone executable and administered via HTTP, it can be used for testing with any language.
 All that is required is a library in the native language to create the HTTP calls listed above.
-Currently there are binding for [Ruby][pact] and [Javascript][javascript], this mock service is compatible with any of them.
+Currently there are binding for [Ruby][pact] and [Javascript][javascript], and this mock service is compatible with any of them.

 However, the mentioned bindings do not support registration of interactions for more than one consumer-provider pair against a single mock service instance.
 This is why a [branch of the Javascript][javascript-branch] binding was created to add such a support for multiple consumer-provider against single instance of this mock service.

-In order to support multiple consumer-provider pairs, all that is required is to send the consumer and provider names as headers of each HTTP request sent to the mock service, e.g.:
+In order to support multiple consumer-provider pairs, the only thing needed is to include the consumer and provider names as headers for each HTTP request sent to the mock service, e.g.:
 ```
 X-Pact-Consumer: ConsumerService
 X-Pact-Provider: ProviderService
 ```
-The Web based UI will display the list of interaction showing the consumer and provider eacho of them is registered for.
-Additionally, the mock service will write a separate pact file containig the interactions of each consumer-provider pair.
+The Web based UI displays the list of registered interactions showing the consumer and provider each of them is registered for.
+Additionally, the mock service writes an independent Pact file for each consumer-provider pair.

 ## Contributing